 XXXX: The actual ID.

 The following ID of six bytes length has two bytes length header and four bytes ID payload:

 The TLCP lock ID is represented in various formats throughout the Tapkey ecosystem:

-- Base 64 encoding in URLs: Within the Tapkey Management API, IDs are encoded as URL-safe Base 64 strings when contained in request URLs (e.g.
+- Base 64 encoded in URLs: Within the Tapkey Management API, IDs are encoded

 /are replaced by